-We've all experienced cottonmouth before, and to say it's no fun is an understatement.
-Keep a convenient carafe set, complete with a drinking glass, by your bedside to ensure you'll never feel an excruciating need for water (without immediate access) again.
-You can refill the cup from the carafe to be sure your glass is always half full.
+We've all experienced cottonmouth, and it's no fun.
+Keep a convenient carafe set by your bedside, complete with a drinking glass, to ensure you'll never feel an excruciating need for water (without immediate access) again.

 We've all had those nights when it seems like sleep will never come.
 A great way to take your mind off the insomnia is by listening to something to help you relax and doze off.
 Keep a handy set of headphones by the bed (especially if you're sleeping with a partner) to help you drift off to music, a meditation app, or your new favorite podcast.